 Room 22 – Jaya D and Sienna M (Gold)

-Room 23 – Jade Butcher and Daniel D (Green)
+Room 23 – Jade B and Daniel D (Green)

 Our Student Councillors were elected by their fellow students to represent all students in the school.
 The Student Councillors meet every Thursday for Assembly preparation and also on Fridays to address a range of topics and issues and discuss ways to address them.
 In addition to this they are regularly called upon to be ambassadors for our school.